sylvaincom/medgan-tips/README.md

-# A few additional basic tips on how to run Edward Choi's `medgan`
+# A few additional basic tips on how to run Edward Choi's medGAN

 Here is the link to Edward Choi's medGAN on GitHub: https://github.com/mp2893/medgan.
 Congrats to his excellent work.